 Calligraphy is a huge part of my art practice.
 I have been setting pen to paper for over 40 years.
 Watching a fresh inked letter – like magic – form under my pen still captivates me.

-I begin every calligraphic logo design with pen on paper and convert it to vector art to edit and allow flexibility of size without degrading image quality.
+I begin every calligraphic logo design with pen on paper and convert it to vector art to edit and allow for flexibility of scale without degrading image quality.
 My illustrated logos, whether or not they include calligraphy, are created with the same creative and technical care.
 Take a look at a few near the bottom of my Illustration page.

 Sweeney™ is my first type design.
 Sweeney has a simple uncial side and a set of alternate glyphs (Sweeney Linocut) that includes initial caps, some swashed characters and components for celtic borders.
 It is available from Monotype.

 Words that are repeated in a pattern take on new identity.
 I find this fascinating.
 You can find these and more of my fabric designs on my page at Spoonflower, an on-demand, digital printing company that prints custom fabric and wallpaper, .